jackiehjm/stx-docs/doc/source/configuration/cert_config.rst

 clients must be configured to accept the self-signed certificate without verifying it.
 This is called *insecure mode*.

-For secure-mode connections, a CA-signed certificate is required.
-Using a CA-signed certificate is strongly recommended.
+For secure-mode connections, a CA-signed certificate, or an ICA (intermediate CA) signed certificate is required.
+Using a CA or ICA signed certificate is strongly recommended.

 *   To install (or update) the certificate used by StarlingX REST API applications and the StarlingX Horizon GUI: